LlewBach/aj-builder/build-log.md

 [Back to top](#mileston-1-project---anthony-jones-handyman)

-In the first instance, I wrote this README chronologically including the whole build process.
-However, given the meandering nature of my learning process, trial and error, multiple revamps and occasional intervention from the Coding Gods, I have put matters relating to the same sections within the same chapters of the README out of compassion for any brave readers.
+In the first instance, I wrote this Build Log chronologically including the whole build process.
+However, given the meandering nature of my learning process, trial and error, multiple revamps and occasional intervention from the Coding Gods, I have put matters relating to the same sections within the same chapters of the Build Log out of compassion for any brave readers.
 A chronological sense of the development process can be more reliably obtained from the git pushes.

 ## Navbar and footer